VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart4Chapter02.md

 }
 ```

-`BTW`: mGNCS4Touch also need mGEff and mGPlus, mGNCS, MiniGUI, so you should
+By the way, mGNCS4Touch also needs mGEff and mGPlus, mGNCS, MiniGUI Core, so you
-include these component head files.
+should include these component head files.

 ### control

-you can try to create mGNCS4Touch control as follow two way:
+You can try to create mGNCS4Touch control as follow two way:

-#### create with `ncsCreateMainWindowIndirect`
+#### Create with `ncsCreateMainWindowIndirect`

 ```cpp
 //Controls